muhammadsajjad381/FYP-RecruitAI-System/README.md

  License

 This project is developed as part of a Final Year Project (FYP).
-Add your preferred license here (e.g. MIT).